Designit: Reimagining the Wellness Industry post-pandemic

 -

-With more services being moved to homes, consumers are looking for digital & sensory experiences that wellness brands can provide to them
+With more services being moved to homes, consumers are looking for digital & sensory experiences that wellness brands can provide to them in the comforts of their home

 -